cjsaiz89/SeaGlider-auto_resend/README.md

 # SeaGlider-auto_resend
-Scripts to auto resend missing files after a bad transmission
+Python and Bash scripts to auto resend missing files after a bad transmission